tomvansteijn/idfpy/README.rst

 A simple module for reading and writing iMOD IDF files.
 IDF is a simple binary format used by the `iMOD <https://www.deltares.nl/nl/software/imod-2>`_ groundwater modelling software.

 The format contains:
 1. A header with grid and spatial extent information
 2. An array of floats

 The array of floats is translated to a rectangular grid using the ``ncol`` and ``nrow`` fields of the header.
-The IDF format contains no spatial reference, it is projection unaware.
+The IDF format contains no spatial reference.
+It is projection unaware.

 Installation
 ------------